IT-Bill/it-bill.github.io/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: BSc in Computer Science and Technology
+role: B.Eng. in Computer Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Southern University of Science and Technology (SUSTech)
+  - name: Southern University of Science and Engineering (SUSTech)
     url: https://www.sustech.edu/

 # Short bio (displayed in user profile at end of posts)